mibalbert/UniChatbot/README.md

   Open 2 powershell teminals inside the folder containing this project Type the folling two commands:

-    - "rasa run actions"  #will run the actions server on one terminal
+    rasa run actions  - will run the actions server on one terminal

-    - "rasa shell"   #you will interact with the bot in the other terminal
+    rasa shell  - you will interact with the bot in the other terminal